Jake Fishman: 2021; the Olympics

 In November 2019, he obtained Israeli citizenship so that he could play for Team Israel in baseball at the 2020 Summer Olympics in Tokyo.

 Fishman pitched for Team Israel at the 2020 Olympics in the summer of 2021, as Israel was one of six teams to qualify for the Olympic Games.
 He pitched in a win against Team Mexico, and in losses to Team South Korea and the bronze-medal-winning Team Dominican Republic.
 He said, "They were the most intense games I’ve ever been a part of."

 2023; World Baseball Classic and European Baseball Championship

 Fishman played for Team Israel again in the 2023 World Baseball Classic.
 He played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.

 Fishman pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic, and was 1-0 with one save and a 0.00 ERA in three games.

+PitchLab AI

+Fishman is co-founder and CEO of PitchLab AI, a mobile application that uses computer vision and artificial intelligence to analyze baseball pitching metrics from video captured on an iPhone.
+The app was developed with technical input from Dr. Brian Martin and draws on Fishman’s experience as a professional baseball player.